 (assumptions which may be true, partially true or entirely false) which we hold

 (consciously or subconsciously, consistently or inconsistently) about the basic

-If one lacks understanding of their own worldview and/or is not aware of the
+As James Olthuis writes, a person's worldview is often "largely unquestioned."
+4 If a person lacks understanding of their own worldview and/or is not aware of the

-diversity of worldviews within the culture, one is often mystified by the
+diversity of worldviews within the culture, they are often mystified by the

 beliefs of others.
 This can lead to demonization of others, as is often seen